vwoloszyn/bias_on_word2vec/README.md

 # Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings

-In this work, we propose an analysis of the presence of gender bias in Portuguese word embeddings.
-The objective of this work is to study gender implications related to stereotyped professions for women and men in the context of the Portuguese language.
+In this work,  we propose to employ a public word2vec model pre-trained to analyzegender bias in the Portuguese language, quantifying biases present in the modelso that it is possible to reduce the spreading of sexism of such models.